ijbd/assetra/docs/index.rst

-Welcome to Python Power System Reliability Package's documentation!
+Welcome to the ASSET Lab Resource Adequacy Package's documentation!
 ======================================

 .. toctree::